anthonyqsun/emp_NYA/README.md

 ## Conclusions
 - It takes a LARGE value and a LARGE amount of patience to get significant values
 - Time can be saved by doing a large number of iterations of a small problem than one iter. of a large problem.
 - One error that may be present in our code is the frequent starting and stopping of the timer.
 Decimal millis may be discarded, which could accumulate to a larger number over time.
-However, since this was done for both methods of search, we think that it would only be a small contributor.